(one synonym: Spodoptera acronyctoides Guenée, 1852)

 The young caterpillars are smooth-skinned and green with longitudinal lines.

 Later, the caterpillars become brown with two rows of black triangles down the back.
 When disturbed, they drop, and curl into a spiral with the head in the middle.

 They are an international agricultural pest on crops and pastures, feeding on plants from the family POACEAE such as:

 The caterpillars grow to a length of about 3 cms.
 They burrow into the soil below the plant where they pupate without a cocoon.

 The adult moth is brown with a complex pattern of light marks on the forewings.
 The hindwings are plain pearly white.
 It has a wingspan of about 4 cms.
 The pheromones of this species have been identified.

-The moth is preyed on by a Bolas Spider ( Celaenia species, ARANEIDAE ).
-This spider swings a silk thread with a sticky knob on the end, and emits a copy of the female moth's pheromone to attract the male moths.
+The moth is reportedly preyed on by a Bolas Spider.
+Bolas spiders swing a silk thread with a sticky knob on the end, and some emit a copy of the female moth's pheromone to attract the male moths.

 Attempts to control the pest include the use of: